agnesxlu/J296FinalProject/README.md

 But according to my article, especially my data visualization, I need to focus on the numbers of total filings and nonpayment of rent.
 So I put these two variables in a seperate tab like this.
 ![data cleaning 2](/dataclean2.png)
 #### Dataset 2: Rent Relief Program application data
 This is a similar situation of my first dataset.
 I had to manually put all the data from the dashboard into my googlesheet.
 It looks like this for the racial percentage, which is the data visualization chart I made.
+I also included AMI and age group.
 ![data cleaning 3](/dataclean3.png)

 ### Data Analysis - Questions and Answers